zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 The rule is simple:

 > If a trait is true, let it be true before touching the dice.

+#### When the table disagrees

+Because Thresholds relies on fictional judgment rather than numerical lookup, the table will sometimes disagree about whether a truth applies, whether an action is possible, or what consequence is fair.
+Handle disagreement without negotiation loops.

+When the table is uncertain, ask in order:

+1. **What is true inside the fiction right now?** Start from the established facts, not from what anyone wants to happen.
+2. **Does the character's truth change what is plausible here?** If yes, in which direction — does it open, narrow, or change the stakes?
+3. **What would the situation produce if no one were arguing?** Let the fiction answer before anyone argues a position.
+4. **If it is still unclear, the referee decides.** State the decision plainly, name the fictional fact it rests on, and move on.
+Do not revisit it in the same scene.

+The goal is a fictional fact in under thirty seconds, not a resolved debate.
+If a disagreement cannot be settled quickly, default to the option that keeps the fiction moving and revisit the underlying question between sessions.

 ### 10. Advantage and disadvantage